Cooper address Issues a post-trump challenge

 Years ago, during Vietnam and Watergate, Richard Nixon claimed he spoke for the “Silent Majority.”
 This year, in an even more trying and troubled time for America, Gov. Cooper spoke for the Decent Majority.

-Gary Pearce was a reporter and editor at The News & Observer, a political consultant, and an adviser to Gov. Jim Hunt.
+Gary Pearce was a political consultant, and an adviser to Gov. Jim Hunt.
 He blogs about politics and government at www.NewDayforNC.com.;